LifeStack-IO/lifestack-io.github.io/_posts/2018-08-14-Google-Drive-Data-Protection.md

 While __Google Drive__ is likely going to be the most __secure option__ for most organisations, many of these principles will apply to other cloud storage systems too.
 Why is it __so secure__?
 Read on to find out ...

++ Google [encrypts][27]{:target="_blank" rel="noopener"} your data in when it is on the move (in transit) and when stored (at rest)
++ Supports 2-Factor authentication, which is essential to help protect your accounts
++ Wide device support and allows remote data/account removal on secure devices (e.g. tablets, phones, Chromebooks)
++ Allows simple sharing rather than relying on emailing files as attachments
++ Robust and straightforward auditing and logging, to see who has accessed data

 ## Security

 We are taking information security to mean how __well protected__ your data is from __unauthorised access__ and __disclosure__.
 Typically the potential risks are your information storage system (servers, laptops, databases etc.) being broken into or your credentials being impersonated/stolen to gain access to your systems.